anubhabPanda/TSAI-EVA5/Week1/README.md

-1.What are Channels and Kernels (according to EVA)?
+# 1. What are Channels and Kernels (according to EVA)?
 ===
   * Channel is a collection of contextually similar imformation placed together.
 Another interpretation of channel is a collection of similar or same feature.
 Sometime, a channel is also referred to as a feature map.
 Few examples of channels are -